xyproto/slice/README.md

 # missingstdlib

 `missingstdlib` is a Go package that provides a collection of utility functions that are often needed but missing from the Go standard library.
-This package includes functions for manipulating strings and slices, such as reversing, shuffling, finding unique elements, and more.
+This package includes functions for manipulating slices, such as reversing, shuffling, finding unique elements, and more.

 ## Installation